 - Meaning: to barely succeed or survive.

 - Example: We made it to the airport by the skin of our teeth.

 Cut Your Teeth on Something

-- Meaning: To learn basic skills in a field
+- Meaning: to learn or gain experience in a particular field.

-- Example: I cut my teeth on carpentry when I was in school and working summers.
+- Example: I cut my teeth on sales before moving into management.

 Grind One’s Teeth